 How to Replace a Bad Circuit Breaker

-A circuit breaker can trip with little or no load for many reasons, such as circuit overload, grounds fault, short circuit, and a bad circuit breaker.
+However, a breaker can trip for many reasons, such as circuit overload, grounds fault, short circuit and sometimes a bad circuit breaker.

 You will need to confirm from a professional electrician that your breaker is bad before changing it.

-But if you are sure that your breaker is treaping because it has gone bad, this article will help you to replace it.
+But if you are sure that your breaker has gone bad, this article will help you replace it.

 In this article, you will learn the signs of a faulty circuit breaker, and how to replace a bad breaker.